TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 28/Job 28.20.md

 ---

-Whence then cometh wisdom?
-And where is the place of understanding?
+Where then does wisdom come from?
+Where is the place of understanding?